Florida HVAC license and insurance requirements

 LinkedinTwitter

-To become a certified air conditioning contractor in Florida, you'll need a license from the Department of Business and Professional Regulation (DBPR).
-License requirements vary depending on where you want to work and the type of HVAC services you want to offer.
+To get a Florida HVAC license, you’ll need credentials from the Department of Business and Professional Regulation (DBPR).
+License requirements vary depending on where you want to work and the type of HVAC services you offer.

-In this article, learn all you need to know about how to get a Florida HVAC contractor license, including:
+Read ahead to learn all you need to know to get a Florida HVAC contractor license, including:

 Florida HVAC license requirements

 The first step in structuring your HVAC business is to get a Florida HVAC license from the DBPR.
-Florida offers three licensing options:1,2
+Florida offers three licensing options:

-Registered air-conditioning contractor (Class A or B): This license allows a contractor to work on heating and cooling systems in a designated local area only.
+3. Registered air-conditioning contractor (Class A or B): This license allows a contractor to work on heating and cooling systems in a designated local area only, according to the state of Florida.

 Class A and B HVAC contractor licenses in Florida

-Class A and Class B certified licenses in Florida have the same requirements, with one exception.
-Although both licenses require a state licensing exam, the trade knowledge portion of a Class A license exam is longer and tests more industry knowledge than the Class B exam.
+In Florida, the requirements for Class A and Class B certified licenses are largely similar, except for one key difference.
+While both licenses require passing a state licensing exam, the Class A license exam includes a more extensive trade knowledge section, testing a broader range of industry knowledge compared to the Class B exam.

 • Have a combination of education and experience totaling at least four years.
 Applicants with a four-year degree must have at least one year of experience, while applicants with no education experience must have at least one year of working as a foreperson.